Using the Help Mode

 - To view context sensitive help on a Qt class or function as a tooltip, move the mouse cursor over the class or function.
 If help is not available, the tooltip displays type information for the symbol.

-- To display the full help on a Qt class or function, press F1.
+- To display the full help on a Qt class or function, press F1 or select Context Help in the context menu.
 The documentation is displayed in a pane next to the code editor, or, if there is not enough vertical space, in the fullscreen Help mode.

 - To select and configure how the documentation is displayed in the Help mode, select Tools > Options > Help.